MonkeyInYellow16/Fisch.Macro.Roblox/README.md

 - There are some bugs, this macro does work but may take testing, and tweaks to settings
 ---
 IMPORTANT
--I am not the creator of this Macro, so new versions may or may not be updated to this Repo.
+- I am not the creator of this Macro, so new versions may or may not be updated to this Repo.